Percy Jackson: An Age Gone By

 "You are right… I need to tell them."
 Artemis whispered, looking at Athena with resignation.
 Athena, always observant, seemed to notice her mood and nodded.

-"No," Artemis interjected, shaking her head, allowing her auburn curls to bounce around wildly.
-"I need to do this alone."
-Artemis had never told the story to a soul on the entirety of the world, heavens, and underworld alike.
-Athena had witnessed it, but Artemis needed to convey her own experience to her hunters.
+"No." Artemis interjected, shaking her head, allowing her auburn curls to bounce over her upper back, "I need to do this alone."
+Artemis had never told the entire story to a soul on the entirety of the world, heavens, and underworld alike.
+Athena had seen it, but Artemis needed to convey her own experience to her hunters.
 They deserved to know the whole truth.
+Even then, Artemis froze at the thought of even the Hunt knowing all her strife in that long-ago time.

 "We are only half-sisters."
 Artemis pointed out, gesturing to Athena's turned back.